 There’s no such thing as a free lunch, the old saying goes.
 But just leave it to the snackoisseur to prove them wrong.

-I was a poor small-town newspaper editor when my wife and I were dating, but on Sundays during football season I knew of the perfect cheap date.
-No fan of football, I was a big fan of the free pizza a local pizzeria served during halftime.
+I worked as a poor small-town newspaper editor when my wife and I were dating, but on Sundays during football season I knew of the perfect cheap date.
+No fan of football, I became a big fan of the free pizza a local pizzeria served during halftime.

 Timing it just right was the trick.
 With my girlfriend in the passenger seat of my old Honda, I turned on the radio just before halftime and drive toward all that free pizza awaiting us.
 There was no point in arriving too early before halftime and having to watch more of the game than necessary.
 I would either get gas or drive up and down streets to waste time until halftime started because, as I told my girlfriend, I’d rather watch paint dry than watch football.